esperar/esperar/README.md

 Hi, I'm a Server/Infra Engineer developing high-performance, flexible software.

-I believe in responding flexibly to performance and customer needs, focusing on developing software that changes and improves.
+I believe in responding flexibly to performance and customer needs,

+focusing on developing software that changes and improves.

 Maintaining a strong sense of responsibility for achieving outstanding results is crucial.

-I strive for a culture of extreme transparency and trust to enhance organizational capabilities for high performance.
+I strive for a culture of transparency and trust to enhance organizational capabilities for high performance.

 ### My Information